 If you’re looking for somewhere to stay in York, Galtres Lodge is a 2-minute walk to St Sampson’s Square, making it the closest hotel to the markets.

-Alternatively, you might prefer Hotel Indigo York, a 10-minute walk away, which is one of the top boutique hotels in York.
+Alternatively, you might prefer Hotel Indigo York, a 10-minute walk away, which is one of York’s top boutique hotels.

 Here are some additional hotels in York, in case you can’t find anything suitable.